Urbit has its own revision-controlled filesystem, Clay. Clay is a typed, global,

 % command, which we gestured at in the above section, represents the

 relative path, which is the path where you are currently working.
-If your

 %s can be stacked to indicate one level further up in the hierarchy for each